nvanschaack/svg-logo-maker/README.md

 ## Contributing

-what someone needs to know about takin gmy code and adding to it...
+Using the git forking technique, you can help contribute to this repo!

 ## Tests

-in order to run tests.....npm run test
+In order to run tests on this application, you will want to open the working directory in the terminal.
+Then, type "npm run test" into the terminal and you can see the tests passed.

 ## Questions